dronir/SpotifyControl/README.md

 Currently supported functions are: play/pause, next/previous
 track, jumping in time, toggling shuffle/repeat and changing volume.
+This pretty much covers everything the AppleScript hooks of Spotify allow.

-Tested to work on OS X Lion, Spotify 0.8.4.93 and iTunes 10.6.3.
+Tested to work on OS X Lion and Spotify 0.8.4.93.
 No guarantees.

 You may use, adapt, modify etc. any way you want.